dli-invest/price-prediction/ReadMe.md

 **06/07/2020**
 * ~~Limit to 2 decimals make columns 6 instead of 3~~
-* Append data to hardcoded csv
+* Append data to hardcoded csv (won't do, stocks will change too quickly)

 #### SubReports